-These are all common examples of personalization in the buying experience today.
+These are all common examples of personalization in the buying experience.
 Personalized marketing entails using data about customers’ actions — clicks on ads, emails and landing pages as well as purchase information and more — to create tailored experiences for each individual.

-Customers actually prefer a personalized experience, in which they receive offers that are tailored to their needs and interests, over a generalized shopping experience.
-According to recent Epsilon Research, 80% of consumers are more likely to do business with a company if it offers a personalized experience.
+Customers actually prefer a personalized experience with offers that are tailored to their needs and interests over a generalized shopping experience.
+According to Formation.ai’s 2020 Brand Loyalty report, 81% of consumers are willing to exchange basic personal information for a more personalized experience.

 Why Personalization Matters

-The demand for people’s attention is growing exponentially; people are receiving more incoming messages now than ever before, and distractions everywhere can quickly take a customer away from your message and onto the next.
-Because of that, the cost of capturing and keeping their attention is getting higher and higher.
+Competition for people’s attention is rapidly growing; they are receiving more incoming messages now than ever before, and constant distractions can quickly steal your customers’ focus.
+As a result, the cost of capturing and keeping potential customer’s attention is getting higher and higher.

-People have subconsciously trained themselves to filter out the information that’s not 100% relevant to them in that particular moment.
-For example, someone may repeatedly glaze right over an ad for a car until one day he or she is ready to buy a car and finally notices the ad.
+People have subconsciously trained themselves to filter out information that’s not 100% relevant to them at that particular moment.
+For example, someone may repeatedly glaze over car advertisements until they are actually in need of a car.

 This type of personalization also shows your customers that you’re listening and anticipating their needs.
-In the same way you show your friends and family that they matter to you by remembering their favorite foods and calling them on their birthday, storing and leveraging data so you can remember your customers’ preferences also shows them that you care.
-This type of genuine outreach is increasingly important as face-to-face sales and customer service is replaced by online experiences.
+In the same way you show your friends and family that they matter to you by remembering their favorite foods and calling them on their birthdays, storing and leveraging data so you can remember your customers’ preferences shows them that you care.
+This type of genuine outreach is increasingly important as face-to-face sales and customer service are replaced by online experiences.

-In fact, you can view online personalization as similar to the in-person shopping experience in many ways.
-Let’s say someone goes to a clothing store and brings several black shirts, all in size medium, to the dressing room to try on.
-The sales agent may notice and reasonably comprehend that you’re interested in black shirts in size medium on this particular shopping trip.
-A good sales agent would bring you more black shirts in size medium that you might like.
+In fact, personalization is similar to in-person shopping in many ways.
+Let’s say a shopper enters a clothing store and tries on several black shirts, all in size medium.
+The sales agent may notice and reasonably assume that the shopper is interested in medium-sized black shirts on this particular shopping trip.
+A good sales agent would bring more black shirts in medium for the shopper to see.
 That’s delivering a relevant experience based on someone’s behavior.

 Online, you can do the same thing by monitoring behavior such as page visits, link clicks, email opens and purchases.
-If people visit your page about your piano lessons, you can reasonably assume that they’re interested in learning to play the piano, and you can retarget them with ads about your piano lessons or show them a discount code for your piano lessons the next time they come back to your page.
+If people visit your page about your piano lessons, you might figure that they’re interested in learning to play the piano, and you can retarget them with ads about your piano lessons or show them a discount code for lessons the next time they come back to your page.

-While customers want to receive targeted messages and generally understand that online businesses are tracking their activity, find the balance between maintaining their privacy with providing them personalized experiences.
+While customers want to receive targeted messages and generally understand that online businesses are tracking their activity, it’s important to balance maintaining their privacy and providing them with personalized experiences.